shobrook/termite/README.md

 Termite is useful for getting stuff done in your terminal.
 Things that would normally require multiple bash commands get abstracted away into TUIs.

 - "Help me diff these two SQLite tables"
-- "What ports are currently active?"
+- "Show me which ports are currently active"
 - "Make a real-time feed of the messages in my Redis queue"

-You can also use it to draft your own terminal applications.
+You can also use it to help bootstrap your own terminal applications.
 Kinda like [v0.dev](https://v0.dev/) for TUIs.

-- "Create a tool that cleans up old branches in a Git repo"
-- "Let me play Wordle in my terminal"

 ## Installation